Loading Spatial Data

 New script

-Loading your libraries at the top of the script also allows you to easily keep track of which libraries you are using and to load them all at once in the beginning.
+Loading your libraries at the top of the script will also allow you to easily keep track of which libraries you are using and to load them all at once in the beginning.

 # Visium HD spatial transcriptomics workshop